The Fun - The Challenge - The Experience

 Yet this is one incredible body of water.
 One may see whales or sight the occasional sunfish and there are lots of bird species in the area.
 On calmer days fur seals and sea lions can easily be heard barking as you round the Islands.
 Oh, and Great White sharks migrate here to snack on those aforementioned seals too!

 The DHF provides stellar racing.
 The tactical decisions you make right off the start do make a difference, and the drag race out to the islands gives you the opportunity to find new gears you didn’t know you or your boat had.
-Once out there, rounding the SE Farallon can be tense, but once safely around, the fast reach home reminds crews why they do this race: It’s really fun!
+Once out there, rounding the SE Farallon can be tense, but once safely around, the fast reach home reminds crews why they do this race: It’s a true challenge and it's really fun!

 The Course

-The Course has racers start between the Golden Gate Yacht Club and the X buoy, sail in either direction around the islands, keeping 1,000 feet from the islands at a minimum, and finish back at the X buoy by the Golden Gate Yacht Club.
+The Course has racers start between the Golden Gate Yacht Club and the X buoy, sail in either direction around the islands, and finish back at the X buoy by the Golden Gate Yacht Club.

 The Islands